lidia64/cropshop/README.md

-# Farmers E-commerce Platform
+# cropshop Platform

-Welcome to the Farmers E-commerce Platform!
+Welcome to cropshop!
 This project is designed to empower farmers by providing them with an online marketplace to sell their products directly to consumers.

 ## Features